Kayto/Retroshield-SW/t65c02/t65c02t_6551acia_EhBASIC/README.md

 ## Overview

-This project adapts a 65C02/RetroShield hardware setup to use **EhBASIC** as the resident BASIC interpreter and replaces the original Apple‑1 style 6821 PIA/ACI interface with a **software‑emulated 6551 ACIA** for serial I/O. The result is a compact and functional environment that boots directly into EhBASIC over a USB serial connection.
+This project adapts a 65C02/RetroShield hardware setup to use **EhBASIC** as the resident BASIC interpreter and replaces the original Apple‑1 style 6821 PIA/ACI interface with a **software‑emulated 6551 ACIA** for serial I/O. The result boots directly into EhBASIC with i/o over a USB serial connection.

 ---